 Ritual Committee Report to the Board of Trustees

-The mahzor we now use is called the Harlow Mahzor.
+The mahzor we have been using is called the Harlow Mahzor.
 When it was introduced in 1972, the world was a different place.
 Many Conservative congregations did not even count women toward a minyan.
 Our parents and grandparents were sitting where we are now, debating whether to change over from the Silverman mahzor, with the influences of the Old Country fresher in their minds.
 By choosing to replace our machzorim, we have a once-in-a-generation opportunity to transform our High Holiday experience into something that better reflects our contemporary Conservative sensibilities.

 Mahzor Lev Shalem has been created to address the shifting religious and cultural landscape since the Harlow Mahzor was introduced.
 It is gender-neutral in almost all cases.
 English translations are more literal and are responsive to changes in language that have occurred since that time.
 It includes running commentaries that briefly explain each prayer.
 In addition, there are transliterations provided for every verse that is sung.
 These features should serve to welcome congregants into the Rosh Hashanah and Yom Kippur services.